hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 The end result of the initialization phase is more or less what Salz promised.
 The secure heap is pinned to memory, and the guard pages cause segfaults if you accidentally access them.

 If you're interested to see how the rest of the system works, the `malloc`, `realloc`, `free`, *etc*. are all worth a read, but they're not especially crazy as `malloc` implementations go.

+One interesting thing to note: I couldn't find anywhere that `secure_malloc_init` was actually called in the code.
+This means that it's never actually being initialized, and therefore never being used.
+Or I'm missing something.